Blog: Rolex Prima, Extra and Ultra Prima

 At some time Aegler started to mark higher quality movements supplied to Rolex with the word Prima, as in “Rolex - Prima”.
 The exact date when this began is not known, but from surviving watches it appears to have been in the 1920s.
 Dowling & Hess imply 1923.
-The word Prima was supplemented for higher grades as Extra Prima and Ultra Prima.
+The word Prima was later supplemented for higher grades as Extra Prima and Ultra Prima.

 Marconi Prima Registration 1923: Click image to enlarge

 Extra Prima Cloth 1880s: Click image to enlarge